AbdulRahmanLuai/DA/README.md

 # DA

-This project is a tool I decided to build to help me visulize my univerity course plan.
+This project is a tool I decided to build to help me visualize my university course plan.